 Created in Ecuador by combining Red Bourbon and Typica, Sidra is a perfect balance of its parents, with the sweetness and body of Bourbon, and the bight crisp acidity of Typica.
 Unlike most other cultivars, this one was designed only to achieve the best cup quality, as opposed to engendering benefits regarding its agricultural performance.
 It is because of this, that Sidra is harder to grow, but with very desirable cup quality, making it very popular, rare, and often quite expensive.

-Kent is highly productive cultivar with disputed origins; some believe it naturally mutated from Typica in India, whereas others posit the hypotheses that it was selectively bred in Kenya.
+Kent is highly productive cultivar with disputed origins; some believe it naturally mutated from Typica in India, whereas others posit the hypothesis that it was selectively bred in Kenya.
 Either way, it is a very common cultivar in both of these countries, and is known for average tolerance to leaf rust, but has generally mediocre cup quality.

-Another exceptional coffee originating in the fertile highlands of Ethiopia, it was brought from its local area of Wushwush, to south America, most notably Colombia, where it continues to grow to this day, producing arguably some of the highest quality coffees in the world, compensating for its low yields and its rarity.
+Another exceptional coffee originating in the fertile highlands of Ethiopia, it was brought from its local area of Wushwush, to South America (most notably Colombia) where it continues to grow to this day, producing arguably some of the highest quality coffees in the world, compensating for its low yields and its rarity.
 If you see this around, be sure to try it.

 Introgression is a genetic term for the cross-over of species, and the coffee cultivars featured here are all cross-breeds between Arabica and Canephora (Robusta) plants, in an attempt to rescue desirable traits from both species, like the resistance of Canephora, and the taste quality of Arabica.

-Discovered on the island of Timor, this cultivar is a naturally occurring cross breed between Arabica species cultivars, and the Canephora species cultivars which were more abundant on the island.
+Discovered on the island of Timor, this cultivar is a naturally occurring cross-breed between Arabica cultivars, and the Canephora cultivars which were more abundant on the island.
 Because of this cross-breeding, Timor Hybrids display traits of both parents, but can differ from plant to plant, often with the increased yields and disease resistance of Canephora, but with the generally more pleasant taste of Arabica.
 It is known for having a slightly herbaceous taste to it, but can still taste pretty good, and has gone on to be a parent plant for most introgressed cultivars that have improved quality.